Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-Now it's just about chaining the jobs.
-We want to following to happen.
+To chain the jobs, you want to following to happen:
-`NetworkDriver.Update -> ServerUpdateConnectionsJob -> ServerUpdateJob`.
+`NetworkDriver.Update` -> `ServerUpdateConnectionsJob` -> `ServerUpdateJob`.

-We start off populating our `ServerUpdateConnectionsJob`:
+Start by populating your `ServerUpdateConnectionsJob`:

 ```c#
 var connectionJob = new ServerUpdateConnectionsJob